Restrictions on depositing and donating

 Types of transfer – archives can be handed to the History Centre as:

-- a gift, by which ownership is transferred to the Centre,
+- a gift, by which ownership is transferred to us,

 - or a deposit, by which you retain ownership.

-See Terms of deposit for archives (pdf format, 109Kb) for more details.
+See Archive materials’ terms of deposit Terms of Deposit for archives (pdf format, 109Kb) for more details.

 Archive materials – conditions for depositors